 For most eczema sufferers, occasional flare-ups can be self-treated on repeat prescription, over-the-counter, or from an online pharmacy.

-The best way to deal with eczema is to minimise the amount of flare-ups you get, but that can’t always be achieved.
+The best way to deal with eczema is to minimise the number of flare-ups you get, but that can’t always be achieved.
 If you’re a frequent sufferer, though, you should take the following steps:

 Psoriasis is a skin condition that causes the production of dry, crusty, and flaky patches of skin covered in white or silvery scales.
 Much like eczema, it can appear almost anywhere on the body, but it most commonly affects the lower back, scalp, elbows and/or knees.